webqit/.github/profile/README.md

 ## Motivation

-Frameworks encode a lot of good thinking, but come at a price!
+Frameworks encode a lot of good thinking, but come with a price!

 The web platform gives us much for free, but leaves much to be desired!